Math 1025

 Learner autonomy means that you will be in charge of persistently seeking help in a timely manner, keeping track of the deadlines and managing your time wisely.

-You will have support from your instructor and virtual tutors to succeed.
-Visit the help resources available for you.
+You will have support from your instructor and tutors to succeed.
+Visit your course page in Canvas for information about Getting Help.

 You should feel free to contact your instructor with any questions you may have.